The Cheapest Car Insurance in New York for 2022

 - GEICO: $1,867 per year

+For military personnel and their families, USAA offers the cheapest full coverage package in New York, averaging $1,622 annually.
 The most expensive car insurance for full coverage in New York is The General, costing an average of $7,026 per year.

 Please keep in mind that your individual premiums will be different than these examples.
 Costs are for a policy with comprehensive and collision insurance, $100,000 in bodily injury liability coverage per person, $300,000 in bodily injury liability coverage per accident and $100,000 in property damage coverage per accident.